Running With Your Dog

 - Check the temperature before heading out.
 Dogs can’t handle heat and humidity as well as we can.
 In summer it is best to run early in the morning or late in the day when it has cooled down.

 - Run on soft surfaces wherever possible.
 Avoid concrete, hot bitumen and watch out for sharp objects e.g. broken glass that can harm the paws.
-Some dogs benefit from doggy boots.
+If you are running off-road your dog may benefit from doggy boots.
 Make sure you choose the right size for your dog.

 - When running for more than 30 minutes carry water with you and maybe even a collapsible water bowl or take a route that has water available for your dog.